dingbat/nsrails/extras/rubymotion/readme.md

   ```

 * You're ready!
 Be aware of a few quirks in this environment:
- 1. Macros (like `NSRailsSync`) should be defined with a class method named after the macro and should return a string
+ 1. Macros should be defined with a class method named exactly like the macro and should return a string
  2. Gets and sets have to be manually entered since `attr_accessor` and `@property` aren't quite that well integrated (yet!)
  3. `NSRailsSync` is required.
-And due to the 2nd quirk, `*` isn't available.
-You'll have to declare every property you wish to share
+And due to the second quirk, `*` isn't available - every property needs to be explicitly declared

 Example